A unique slice of Spanish life

 Poble Espanyol Tickets

-You can buy advance tickets to the village directly on the official website.
-Simply select your date, the number of people (discounts for students, children and seniors), and you’re good to go.
-In fact, whilst you are asked to specify a date, the ticket is valid for 14 days after the date you choose, so there’s some flexibility there.
+You can buy skip-the-line tickets to the village directly on Get Your Guide.
+Simply select your date, the number of people (discounts for children aged 4-12 years), and you’re good to go.

 Advance tickets cost only €12.60, whilse they are €14 at the ticket office.